ferjorosa/ferjorosa.github.io/_posts/2025-08-01-decision-theory-III.md

 </table>
 </center>

-PyAgrum can also generate a visual representation of the solved network, showing the optimal decisions and expected utilities:
+We can also generate a visual representation of the solved network, showing the optimal decisions and expected utilities:

 ```python
 # Note: On macOS, you may need this line to avoid cairo issues